 Actually because gap cover is not a medical aid scheme but an insurance product, it is not affected by the choice to downgrade or to change service providers.

 Before changing medical aid plans or service providers, the client should survey the options available to them and ensure that they will receive the benefits that they are seeking in the event of an emergency.

 The client must consider whether the new scheme will cover any pre-existing conditions they or their family members may have and whether they will be covered immediately or there are applicable waiting periods.

 They will have to make sure they pick a plan whose premiums they can afford to pay too.

-Get a FREE online Quote by completing and submitting the form
+If you belong to a registered medical aid, get a FREE online Quote by completing and submitting the form

 All info was correct at time of publishing